amura2406/sb-autocomplete/README.md

 3. Search results will be ordered lexicographically.
 4. It will only displayed at max 15 items.

+## Data Population

+Please run `SearchTermPopulator.scala` first to populate the dummy data into mongodb, it is located on 'test' folder.

 #### NB

 If somehow there is some problem with SBT resolver when resolving jboss package expecially in IntelliJ IDEA.